bnnylk/CWXT/README.md

    - Your Wi-Fi name and password
    - Your OpenWeatherMap API key
    - Your target city and country code
-3. Power the device and watch the weather appear as ambient color.
+3. Power the device with battery or USB-C and watch the weather appear as ambient color.